 - Services are available at the Diabetes Care Center, 19th floor of the BIC Building, or at other OPD clinics run by medically trained staff.

 - The package is available to those who have not yet been diagnosed with diabetes.

 - The package only includes the screening processes detailed above.
-It does not include doctor’s fees and medical service fees.

 - The promotional price cannot be used in conjunction with insurance partner company claims, including discounts offered by those companies and any other special privileges.

 - This price is only available until 31 December 2020.